Yuhala/pbl-electronics/pi-setup.md

 ## Setting up Raspberry Pi on Ubuntu 18 (no peripherals needed)

+This Readme provides information on how to set up a raspberry pi board without peripherals.
+The instructions here are based on my experience while setting up a raspberry pi 3B+ for an Adeept RaspTank Robot, based the first part of these instructions can be used for setting up a raspberry pi board for other purposes.

 ### Download and flash Raspberry Pi OS image
 - Download `balenaEtcher` tool for ubuntu: [balenaEtcher](https://www.balena.io/etcher/)
 - Download a compatible Raspberry Pi OS image for your board: [Raspberry Pi OS Downloads](https://www.raspberrypi.com/software/operating-systems/).
 The `Lite` versions do not come with an embedded GUI and have less software included.
 I use the Lite version for my work.